-We recommending contacting our vetted CPA partners who can help you register for a Sales Tax Permit in any state.
+We recommend contacting our vetted CPA partners who can help you register for a Sales Tax Permit in any state.
 We know this is a special case and the timeline for getting compliant is coming up so please contact one of our partners soon.

-TaxJar will support these Colorado’s required changes
+TaxJar will support Colorado’s required changes

 While the friendly folks at TaxJar will not be able to help switch your account over from a Retailer’s Use Account to a Sales Tax Account, we will ensure that your reports are accurate so you know where you register for non-physical locations.

-With these substantial changes to Colorado filing accounts, TaxJar may be reaching out to you in order to verify that we have the correct tax account information for your AutoFile.
+With these substantial changes to Colorado filing accounts, TaxJar will be reaching out to you in order to verify that we have the correct tax account information for your AutoFile.
 This means we’ll need to have access to your new Sales Tax Account as your previous enrollment for Retailer’s Use Tax will be closed.